FAQ

 - Log in with your account

-- Click on the TDSBWEB link on the Welcome to the MyTDSB page
+- Click on the TDSBWEB link on the MyTDSB page

 Incident Reporting & Safety

-4. If you still feel there are “reasonable grounds” to refuse, contact your representative or a government inspector.
+- If there are still “reasonable grounds,” contact your representative or a government inspector.

 Occasional Teacher Information

-- The Education Act defines an occasional teacher as someone employed by a board to substitute for a teacher or temporary teacher who is or was part of the regular teaching staff.
+The Education Act defines an occasional teacher as someone who substitutes for a teacher who is part of the regular teaching staff.
+OTs and contract teachers are both certified, contribute to the Teachers’ Pension Plan, and pay union dues.

-An LTO teacher assumes the duties of the absent teacher and is bound by their workload provisions. - Ten.
-After ten consecutive days, the job is considered an LTO and is made retroactive.
+Ten.
+After ten consecutive days, the job becomes an LTO and pay is retroactive.
 Contact your O.A.

 Scheduling Conflicts & Job Management